 This easy veggie cheese sauce is a healthy alternative to cheese that is made with simple plant-based ingredients and pureed into a delicious vegan cheese sauce that will get even picky eaters to eat their vegetables!
 Made with squash, carrots, and your choice of cashews, beans, or potatoes, this cheese sauce is packed with nutrients and flavor!

-- full of healthy vegetables.
+- The sauce is full of healthy vegetables.

 - Squash - any type of squash will work.
 I usually use yellow squash or butternut squash, but you can use any type.
 You will need 2 cups of any variety that you choose.